• Skip to primary navigation

 Why Fit Matters

-We turn down 3-4 prospects per month because they're not good fits for this approach.
-Not because they're bad companies, but because:
+We turn down several prospects each month, not because they’re bad companies, but because the fit isn’t right.

 What to Expect: Timeline, Resources, and Results